Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Interpretation

+The same data as presented in Fig.~\ref{fig:b_comp} (a) are shown in Fig.~\ref{fig:b_comp} (b), compared to calculations of the phenomenological GK and KM15 models, which describe the data reasonably well in the low and medium $\xBj$ range.
+Even taking into account the relatively small effect of $Q^2$ evolution, some scale offset between data and models seems to exist.
+When comparing our result on the transverse extension of partons in the proton to the lowest-$Q^2$ result of H1, there is an indication for shrinkage, i.e. a decrease of the B-slope with $x_{Bj}$, at the level of about 2.5 standard deviations of the combined uncertainty.

-In order to reliably determine the full $\xBj$-dependence of the transverse extension of partons in the proton, a global phenomenological analysis appears necessary.
-The existing results from the different experiments at HERA, CERN, and JLab must be evolved to a common value of $Q^2$ and all necessary corrections have to be applied that are required under the kinematic conditions of the respective experiments.
-Possibly, also results on exclusive meson production may be included.
+In order to reliably determine the full $\xBj$-dependence of the transverse extension of partons in the proton, a global phenomenological analysis using all results from DVCS experiments at HERA, CERN, and JLab appears necessary to pin down the imaginary part of CFF $\mathcal{H}$, and eventually the GPD $H$ itself.
+At leading order in $\alpha_s$ and at leading twist, such analyses~\cite{Kumericki:2013br,Kumericki:2015lhb,Kumericki:2016ehc,Dupre:2016mai,Dupre:2017hfs,Moutarde:2018kwr} have already been performed in order to interpret the results of those experiments that access the high-$\xBj$ region, i.e. mostly the valence-quark sector probed by HERMES and at JLab (see e.g. Ref.~\cite{Moutarde:2018kwr} for a list of experimental results).
+In such a global analysis, the $Q^{2}$ evolution and all necessary corrections have to be included that are required under the kinematic conditions of the respective experiments.
+Possibly, also results on exclusive-meson production may be included.
 Eventually, this may allow one to disentangle the contributions of the different parton species to the transverse size of the proton as a function of the average longitudinal momentum fraction carried by its constituents.